dottjt/japanese-language-engine/README.md

 We are actively looking for people to help build Watashi Engine!

-- Building the vocabulary lists.
+- Build vocabulary lists.
-- Writing Unit Tests.
+- Write Unit Tests.
--
+- Write Documentation.

 If you're interested, please get in touch~!